What is a retina?

 What is retinal imaging?

-All retinal imaging at Lawrence Eye Care is done with Optos, the leader in retinal imaging technology.
-Its modern design allows doctors to discover more and diagnose sooner.
+All retinal imaging at VZN Eye Care is done with Precision Imaging, the leader in retinal imaging technology.
+Its modern design allows doctors to identify, diagnose, and treat retinal conditions sooner.

 - Macular degeneration